thephpleague/monga/connecting.md

 First, we will want to connect to MongoDB. `Monga::connection()` is a simple wrapper around the `MongoClient` constructor.
-Its first parameter can accept either a `MongoClient` object or an DNS string.
+Its first parameter can accept either a `MongoClient` object or a DNS string.

 ~~~ php
 use League\Monga;